devops-surya/devops-training/Fast_Track_April_2022/Ansible/Ansible.md

 This is of distribution {{ ansible_distribution }}
 ```

-* playbook goe using jinja template
+* playbook  using jinja template

 ```
 ---